 When your supervisor tells you to hire 60 co-op students for the fall 2017 term, what goes through your mind?

-As a former co-op student herself, BSc ’16, she knew how to recruit the best talent.
+As a former co-op student herself (she graduated from the University of Waterloo's Science and Business program in 2016), she knew how to recruit the best talent.
 King posted jobs at 15 post-secondary schools across Canada, screened 300 applicants, conducted 150 interviews and ended up with 58 of the best co-op students in Canada.

 Thirty-five students on this co-op dream team were hired from the University of Waterloo.